Mihky/SpaceMan/README.md

 2. I want to incorporate augmented reality and markerless tracking, in which I don't need image targets to augment 3D objects.
 (Similar to Pokemon Go)

 # Current Progress
-Working on getting the UI all finished up in terms of original characters, sprites, aliens, weapon blaster, animations, etc. Lots to do :scream:
+Working on getting the UI all finished up in terms of original characters, sprites, aliens, weapon blaster, animations, etc. Lots to do :new_moon_with_face::+1: